 Sugar Snap Peas

 They’re sweet, they snap, and they’re a treat.
-Although you can munch them raw or cooked, you will need to remove the string that runs along their side – or else you’ll unintentionally floss with each bite.
+Although you can munch them raw or cooked, you will need to remove the string that runs along their side—or else you’ll unintentionally floss with each bite.
 Sugar snaps are a welcome addition to chopped salads, lightly steamed and tossed with olive oil, sea salt and fresh herbs and even as a vehicle for the herbed yogurt dip you’re making.

 It’s prime time to bake with rhubarb.
 Try making a pie filling or rhubarb preserves by cooking it down.
 Rhubarb is intensely tart, so don’t forget to add sugar to offset it.
+Or try our deliciously refreshing rhubarb-strawberry mocktail to cool down.